 Sleep is vital for good health and is the most essential routine of human existence.
 However, in India a special day during February and March is spent singing and listening to devotional songs, mythological tales, dancing in total exuberance, or sitting cross-legged in complete tranquillity.
-People don’t sleep the whole night while they meditate and pray Lord Shiva, the ruler of Cosmos and beyond to imbibe powerful waves from the Universe.
+People don’t sleep the whole night while they meditate and pray to Lord Shiva, the ruler of Cosmos and beyond to imbibe powerful waves from the Universe.
 The day is Maha Shivaratri.
-It is observed in countries like India and Nepal on February 21 2020.
+It is observed in countries like India and Nepal on March 11 2021.

 Regarded as the darkest night of the year, Maha Shivaratri is one of the sacred celebration nights of India.
 Lord Shiva, the lord of everything and nothingness is celebrated throughout the night with folklore, ecstatic dance, and joyful music.
 Owing to a peculiar planetary arrangement during this time, the Universe emits a form of energy that brings goodness to the human system when the spine is kept erect.
 The upward surge of energy will help a human being connect in aesthetic and beautiful ways with the cosmos.
 People can improve their physical and spiritual awakening on the day of Maha Shivaratri.